MartinPellizzer/terrawhisper-compiler/articles/artemisia-annua/botany/morphology.md

 These achenes do not exhibit distinct markings, presenting a uniform appearance.
 A notable characteristic of Artemisia annua's fruits is their non-dehiscent nature, meaning they do not split open at maturity.
 This trait sets them apart from other plants whose fruits disperse their seeds through dehiscence.

+The following table shows in detail the morphological characteristics of Artemisia annua fruits.

 | Characteristic | Description |
 | --- | --- |
 | Fruit Type  | Achene (small, dry, 1-seeded) |